InvisiblePro/AI_Security/README.md

     -opencv-contrib-python
     -os*

- *os module isn't required to install
+ *os module is pre-installed with python

 <br/>